davidmz/just-router/README.md

 ### What is "router" and how to create one

-Router creates by _createRouter(…)_ call.
+Routers are created by _createRouter(…)_ call.

-The created router itself has a simple function `<T>(path: string) => T`.
+The router itself has a simple function `<T>(path: string) => T`.
 It takes path (string) and returns something that makes sense for your application.
 It can be, fo example, a React component or HTML string.

 Path is a regular pathname, the string like "/path/to/some/thing".
 Path actually processed as a list of _segments_: "/path/to/some/thing" -> ["path", "to",